Vikings coaches Mike and Adam Zimmer putting heads together on ranch

 The Vikings are making the best of their virtual offseason program through video conferences and position-specific workout drills for players to perform on their own, but the adaptations can only provide a facsimile of the real thing.

 The NFL’s virtual offseason program was scheduled to end May 15, but the league reportedly extended it through the end of May on Wednesday.
 Whenever the Vikings are able to return to work, Zimmer said, they’ll be helped by the fact they have plenty of veterans on offense.
-It will be on the defensive side of the ball where they’ll face a new challenge after decisions to move on from players like Xavier Rhodes, Trae Waynes, Linval Joseph, Everson Griffen and Mackensie Alexander.
+It will be on defense where they’ll face a new challenge after decisions to move on from players such as Xavier Rhodes, Trae Waynes, Linval Joseph, Everson Griffen and Mackensie Alexander.

 “It reminds me, honestly, of college when we had five defensive starters graduate and you’ve got young guys come in and you’ve got redshirt freshmen and you’ve got to get them ready to play,” Zimmer said.